Conversational Marketing

 Developing a conversational marketing strategy can take time – it’s not easy to think about process when you’re trying to keep up with the day-to-day demands of running a business. here are some some tips for building a conversational marketing strategy.

-When speaking with a customer or prospect, conversations should be personalized with relevant shared knowledge.
-Personalized details make the conversation feel more natural and help you to get to the root of the issue as quickly as possible.
+When speaking with a customer or prospect, conversations should be personalised with relevant shared knowledge.
+Personalised details make the conversation feel more natural and help you to get to the root of the issue as quickly as possible. - Contextualise

-Conversations that have context not only improve the end-user experience, they also help minimize misunderstandings and get straight to the heart of the issue.
-Context is necessary to help answer the right question, at the right time, in the best way possible.
+Conversations that have context not only improve the end-user experience, they also help minimise misunderstandings and get straight to the heart of the issue.
+Context is necessary to help answer the right question, at the right time, in the best way possible. - Standardise

-It’s important not to get too caught up in personalizing your messages.
-While personalization and contextualization are important, standardizing elements of conversations helps bring a level of professionalism and consistency to your business.
-Figure out your customer’s most frequently asked questions and draft approved answers for bots and marketers to use.
+It’s important not to get too caught up in personalising your messages.
+While personalisation and contextualisation are important, standardising elements of conversations helps bring a level of professionalism and consistency to your business.
+Figure out your customer’s most frequently asked questions and draft approved answers for bots and marketers to use. - Empathise

-Ensure that you emphasise with your customers issue before moving forward with providing a solution Emphasizing helps customers feel valued and heard.
+Ensure that you emphasise with your customers issue before moving forward with providing a solution Emphasising helps customers feel valued and heard. - Optimise

 Moving Forward - Why Conversations are the Future